 Fairlynch Museum and Arts Centre is one of the very few thatched museums in the UK.
-The building, a typical example of a 'marine cottage orné' and Grade II listed, dates from 1811.
+The Grade II Listed building dating from 1811 is a typical example of a 'marine cottage orne'.

 The Museum garden is one of the showpieces of Budleigh Salterton, with its colourful border displays.
 Many of the plants were chosen to be contemporary with the period of the house.